 Contrary to what was described above, if your TV is mounted on the wall and you prefer to view the TV from the ground, mounting a soundbar beneath the TV may be the best choice.

 Mounting it at the ear level will make the acoustics better almost every time.
 The same applies to TVs.
-To get the best viewing experience, most people place their TVs slightly above eye level.
+To get the best viewing experience when you watch tv, most people place their TVs slightly above eye level.
 Many very popular soundbars are mounted below the TV to ensure that it is closer to your ears.

-Reasons You Should Place the Soundbar Below a TV
+Reasons You Should Place the Soundbar Below TV

 A soundbar is usually mounted on the wall beneath the TV or place in front of a television.
 These are just a few reasons it is so popular.